 Continued support of the Dr. Ruth M. Allen Endowed Fund for Medical Education will help to expand the breadth and types of opportunities available to faculty interested in enriching their contributions to professional education, with a focus on teaching and learning.

-To make a pledge to the Dr. Ruth M. Allen Endowed Fund for Medical Education or to receive further information, please contact the Office of Advancement by telephone 855-678-7444, by e-mail or by mail:
+To make a pledge to the Dr. Ruth M. Allen Endowed Fund for Medical Education or to receive further information, please contact:

-Contributions should be made payable to Michigan State University, designated for the Dr. Ruth M. Allen Endowed Fund for Medical Education, and directed to the Office of Advancement.
+Contributions should be made payable to Michigan State University, designated for the Dr. Ruth M. Allen Endowed Fund for Medical Education, and directed to the same address.

 2014-2015 Grant Award